Use Cases

 Manufacturing data export.
 A QC team on Microsoft Fabric runs yield analysis queries, transforms the results in DuckDB, and exports as CSVs for downstream tools.
 The query files and scripts persist in the workspace — they re-run the same pipeline weekly with updated data.

 Customer activity ETL.
 A RevOps team pulls closed-won opportunities from Salesforce and usage events from Athena, joins them in DuckDB, computes days-to-first-login per account, and exports as Parquet.
-The pipeline script is saved to the workspace for reuse.
+The pipeline script is saved under scripts/ and scheduled through cron.

 Best practices